benui-dev/notgdc-site/_pages/faq.md

 Feel free to get creative with it!

+### Can I do a live stream presentation?

+We are considering hosting some live talks on Discord and Twitch.
+If you're interested, come chat in the [{%- include icon.html icon="discord" -%}Discord](https://discord.notgdc.io/)!

 ### Can I submit something that multiple people worked on?

 Yep!
 You can list out all contributors in the submission form and we’ll credit everyone in the archive.